skellis46/slipbox/somatics unlimited.md

 I have lots of questions here, not least how it is that we would know if this mechanism (if indeed it is a mechanism for change) was doing its work, or (more usefully) how would we know if it were not the mechanism for this effect?

 Why does this matter?
-I mean, if practice x leads to effect y does it matter how, especially if the effect is due to the holistic nature of the practice: something ineffable, unable to be measured, or completely mysterious or unfathomable?
+If practice x leads to effect y does it matter how, especially if the effect is due to the holistic nature of the practice: something ineffable, unable to be measured, or completely mysterious or unfathomable?

 I think it matters because if we have no understanding of the mechanisms of change then we cannot say which part of a practice is responsible for the changes we seem to be seeing and describing.
 It's a monumental question really. _How_ does this practice do this?
 Without this question our claims remain flimsy.
 They remain simply claims.
 Perhaps though the lack of 'mechanisms' is not surprising.
 These are (by and large) not the kinds of methods we adopt in our work.

 But if I were being horribly provocative I'd drop a philosophical razor into the room.
 A philosophical razor is a rule of thumb designed to shave off unlikely explanations of phenomena; a time-saving device.
 Actually, this one is an epistemological razor for rejecting certain knowledge claims.
 This razor is called Hitchens' razor, created by and named after renowned journalist and atheist Christopher Hitchens.
 Hitchens' epistemological razor is this: